• Skip to primary navigation

 • Butter Icing – Butter icing is a stiffer version of buttercream and I used this icing to cover the entire cake.
 The yellow hue on the icing was from the butter and not due to any coloring.

 • Fondant – The only fondant used on this cake was for the side deco as well as the wordings.
 I used the Satin Ice Red fondant.
+You can also make your own fondant with this homemade fondant recipe or marshmallow fondant recipe.

 • Clikstix Groovy Alphabet Cutter – I used these for the birthday message as well as the birthday boy’s name.